LorenzoBellomo/SortedStaticIndexBenchmark/README.md

 **Contributions:**
 - Comprehensive analysis of time/space performance of indexing data structures for static integer sets;
-- a highly optimized implementation of a BTree exploiting SIMD instructions;
+- a highly optimized implementation of a BTree exploiting SIMD instructions, based on this [Algorithmica article](https://en.algorithmica.org/hpc/data-structures/s-tree/), and that achieves state-of-the-art results;
-- an easily extensible benchmark framework consisting of *TOT* compressed indexes, *TOT* standard indexes, and *TOT* learned indexes, selected among the most well-known and best-performing ones;
+- an easily extensible benchmark framework consisting of 5 compressed indexes, 3 standard indexes, and 5 learned indexes, selected among the most well-known and best-performing ones;
 - a new hybrid index deploying compression, SIMD instructions, and learned models.

 **Tested Indexes (compressed, standard, and learned):**